What's On in Cape Town

 Cape Town Cycle Tour (March)

-Cape Town International Jazz Festival (April)
+Cape Town International Jazz Festival (March/April)

 Starting out as the North Sea Jazz Festival in 2000, the Cape Town Jazz Festival has grown to become one of the city's most prominent yearly events.
 It is the fourth-largest jazz festival in the world and the biggest jazz festival in Africa.
 The event consistently attracts international performers.
 In addition to the paid performances that make up the bulk of the programme, the festival also offers those who can't afford the hefty ticket prices a free concert with selected performers at Greenmarket Square.

-Kirstenbosch Concerts (November to April)
+Kirstenbosch Summer Sunset Concerts (November to March)